 Android mobiles are endowed with the fundamental capacity to accommodate expanded storage.
 Depending on the phone you have, you can insert an SD card as much as you want — for as long as it’s stated in the device’s specifications.
 You can move apps and files from internal storage to SD card, yet there’s also a way to set the download location directly to the SD card.
 This article described how to make SD card default storage for Play Store.

 Default storage for all Play Store apps is the internal memory, but a few tweaks can be made so you can use SD card as default.
 Again, it depends on the phone model you have and the permission granted to the app.
 Rest assured, all the steps above have helped several users to make SD card the default storage.
-We hope you’ll find them useful, too.
+We hope you’ll find them useful and now you know how to change play store storage location to sd card, too.